Spatial Computing is redefining how we interact with technology and growing your expertise now will position you for success in the years to come.

 Much like the adoption of computing in the 80s, gaming has been at the forefront of technological evolution.
 Spatial Computing now provides game designers with a new medium to unlock new levels of entertainment and fun.

 In 2022 alone, the virtual reality game market surpassed $1.8 billion in revenue, according to a report from analyst firm Newzoo.
-Projections suggest that this figure could more than double to $3.2 billion by 2024.
 Notable success stories include:

 Education